patternfly-java/patternfly-java/README.md

 </dependency>
 ```

-In your GWT module, inherit from `org.patternfly.PatternFly`:
+If you're using GWT, inherit from `org.patternfly.PatternFly`:

 ```xml
 <module>